 The roadways lead past the hillside graveyards and fort ruins back to the more modern section of the city.
 One day it was cold and wet so we went to the mall.
 I joked with Tedly we are retired mall walkers – like anywhere USA – only we happen to be in Morocco.
 And we’re young.

 The mall has stores you’d expect the see in the west – Nike, The Body Shop, a Victoria’s Secret equivalent, Burger King, Pizza Hut, and more.
 Here again I was struck by how the women dress more like westerners – I don’t think I saw a single full veil the entire afternoon that we spent wandering around the four floors of this shopping mall.

 We again are staying at a traditional riad.
-The concept is like a hotel, with the rooms on the perimeter of a square, usually with a courtyard in the center.
+The concept is like a hotel, with the rooms on the perimeter of a square, usually with a courtyard in the center, and a cool rooftop terrace.
 Some riads have large gardens in the center.
 This is traditional housing found all over Morocco.

 In our case this time (and also back in Marrakesh), we rented a room in a riad with a private bathroom.
 And, there is a terrace on the roof with a great view.
 Our Fes comfortable rental comes with plenty of hot water and a heater, which is a great thing because the temperature in these early February nights has been dropping to the mid-30s, and after years of living away from snow and ice, I certainly feel the cold in some of my slowly aging joints.

 I’ll end this diary-like post here, before I digress too much on some of my observations of my changing and aging traveling self.
 We’ll enjoy Fes for a couple of days and then we’re heading to another city in Morocco where it’s even colder, and where we might find a whisper of snow here and there.

 - 3 Budget things to do in Marrakesh

 - The budget travel way to visit Erg Chigaga, and support the local community